trishume/sympy-wiki-with-svn/The-Zen-of-SymPy.md

     The user interface matters.
     Printing matters.
     Pure Python can be fast enough.
-    If it's too slow, improve your algorithm/data structure.
+    If it's too slow, its (probably) your fault.
     Documentation matters.
     Correctness is more important than speed.
     Push it in now and improve upon it later.